-What to Eat and What to Avoid with Gastritis
+What to Eat and What to Avoid With Gastritis

 For gastritis, steer clear of spicy, fried foods.
 Opt for low-fat, high-fiber options for easier digestion and to alleviate symptoms.